-Garage doors shall be painted to match the base or the trim unless otherwise approved by the ARC.
+Garage doors must be painted to match the base or the trim unless otherwise approved by the ARC.

 - A. Paint review criteria can include, but is not limited to:

 - 1. Peeling and chipping

 - 2. Fading

 - 3. Spotting

 - 4. Thinning and bleed through, which can include a previous paint color or the grain of the wood

 - 5. Erosion or splash back

 - 6. Bleaching

 - 7. Rotting, warping, or buckling of trim boards or siding

 - 8. Discoloration

-- 2.51 Patio Covers ARC approval is required.
-See Section 2.23 Deck/Patio Cover
+- 2.51 Patio Covers/Pergolas.
+Committee approval is required.
+See Section 2.23 Deck Cover/Pergolas.

-- 2.52 Patios ARC approval is required.
-Front and Side yard: Considerations shall be a case-by case basis.
+- 2.52 Patios.
+Committee approval is required.
+Front and Side yard: Considerations will be a case-by case basis.
 Rear yard: 25% directly behind the house, proportionate to overall site plan.
-See Paving/Hardscapes, Section 2.54.
+See Paving/Hardscapes, section 2.54.

-- 2.53 Patios Enclosed ARC approval is required.
-See Additions and Alterations, Section 2.3 - 2.54 Paving/Hardscape ARC approval is required for walks, driveways, patio areas or other hardscape areas.
+- 2.53 Patios Enclosed Approval is required.
+See Additions and Alterations, Section 2.3. - 2.54 Paving/Hardscape Approval is required for walks, driveways, patio areas or other purposes.
 Paving includes applications such as concrete, asphalt, brick, flagstones, stepping-stones, pre-cast patterned, stamping, overlays, or exposed aggregate concrete pavers.
 All paving shall be a minimum of two feet off all property lines.
-Considerations are on a case-by-case basis proportionate to overall site plan. - 2.55 Pipes Exterior pipes, gutters, downspouts, conduits and equipment, such as radon pipes, require ARC approved.
-Adequate "screening" and/or painting to match house is required. - 2.56 Play/Sports Equipment/Trampolines ARC approval is required if equipment/trampoline is more than seven (7) feet in height or has a footprint of more than 100 square feet.
+Front Yard and side yard: Considerations are a case-by-case basis proportionate to overall site - 2.55 Pipes Exterior pipes, gutters, downspouts, conduits and equipment, such as radon pipes, must be approved.
+Adequate "screening" and/or painting to match house is required.

+plan.
+Rear Yard: Consideration is a case-by-case basis proportionate to overall site plan.

+- 2.56 Play/Sports Equipment/Trampolines Approval is required if equipment/trampoline is more than seven (7) feet in height or has a footprint of more than 100 square feet.
 Play equipment may not be attached to a deck or main structure.
 Consideration should be given to adjacent properties, so as not to create an undue disturbance.
 The following must be taken into consideration setback from property lines, with a two-foot minimum, visual "screening", and for lots adjacent to open space, see View and Solar Obstructions, Section 2.87.
 Other play equipment is to be stored out of view when not in use, particularly in the "front" yard.
-For playhouses, refer to Section 2.57. - 2.57 Playhouses ARC approval is required if it is more than 24 square feet and/or over six (6) feet high.
+For playhouses, refer to Section 2.57. - 2.57 Playhouses Approval is required if it is more than 24 square feet and/or over six (6) feet high.
 See requirements in Section 2.2.
 Accessory Buildings/Accessory Use.
-Only one playhouse/accessory building per lot is permitted regardless of size. - 2.58 Poles ARC approval is required.
-See Basketball Backboards Section 2.9, Birdbaths, Birdhouses and Birdfeeders Section 2.11, and Flag Displays Section 2.32. - 2.59 Ponds and Water Features ARC approval is required.
-Considerations shall include, but are not limited to, the following criteria: - A. Must be integrated into landscape plan - B. Setback shall be a minimum of five (5) feet off all property lines - C. Must not affect existing drainage - D. Must be maintained at all times - 2.60 Pools ARC approval is required.
+Only one playhouse/accessory building per lot is permitted regardless of size. - 2.58 Poles Approval is required.
+See Basketball Backboards Section 2.9, Birdbaths, Birdhouses and Birdfeeders Section 2.11, and Flag Displays Section 2.32. - 2.59 Ponds and Water Features Approval is required.
+Considerations by the Committee will include, but may not be limited to, the following criteria: - A. Must be integrated into landscape plan - B. Setback shall be a minimum of five (5) feet off all property lines - C. Must not affect existing drainage - D. Must be maintained at all times - 2.60 Pools Approval is required.
 Above ground pools are not permitted.
 All pool submittals must include the following information: - 1.
 Denote placement of pool with dimensions on a site plan - 2.
 Grading plan noting all alterations to grade - 3.
 If a retaining wall is required, include all materials and dimensions - 4.
 Materials such as concrete, cover, liner, etc. - 5.
 Location of pool equipment and an appropriate screening plan - 6.
 Fencing around pool noting any existing fencing

-Considerations shall include, but are not be limited to, the following criteria:
+Considerations will include, but may not be limited to, the following criteria: